PatrickMiller164/spareroom-scraper/README.md

 # SpareRoom Scraper

-This is a Python tool for scraping rental listings from SpareRoom.co.uk, maintaining a local database of previously-seen rooms, filtering out expired listings, and exporting final results to Excel (and generating a map).
+This is a Python tool for scraping rental listings from SpareRoom.co.uk in London, maintaining a local database of previously-seen rooms, filtering out expired listings, and exporting final results to Excel (and generating a map).

 ## Table of Contents